bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Max Hillebrand: 01:05:45

-So are you familiar I mean this might be very rude, but are you well familiar with Zero Link and how Wasabi is working?
+So are you familiar I mean this might be very rude, but are you well familiar with ZeroLink and how Wasabi is working?

 Tim Ruffing: 01:06:00